What to Expect at Your First Appointment (Besides an Incredible Amount of Support)

 Often, when patients are scheduled to meet with a radiation oncologist for the first time, they are under the impression that they are starting treatment the very same day.
 Fact is there is much to be done in getting a patient ready for radiation therapy, which may involve collaboration with other physicians.

-You will meet with Dr. Madsen, Dr. Hsi, Dr. Foxlee, or Dr. Sabolch, who will talk with you about your cancer diagnosis and the role that radiation therapy may have in your treatment.
+You will meet with Dr. Madsen, Dr. Hsi, or Dr. Foxlee, who will talk with you about your cancer diagnosis and the role that radiation therapy may have in your treatment.
 The physician may also perform a physical exam.

 If it’s agreed that radiation therapy is the right treatment for you, we will work with you to start the treatment-planning process.